 Caring for an elderly loved one who has dentures

-When it comes to the day of the fitting itself, your loved one may find that the best comfort of all is also the simplest – that you are there with them at the beginning and end of the procedure.
-Never underestimate the power of a friendly face and reassuring smile.
+When it comes to the day of the fitting itself, your loved one may find that the best comfort of all is the simplest: that you are there with them throughout the procedure.
+Never underestimate the power of a friendly face and a reassuring smile.

 After the appointment

-Staying with your loved one while they get used to having dentures could make all the difference in helping them to adapt to the changes in their mouth and establish a new oral health routine.
-The day after the fitting, dentures should be removed gently and the mouth rinsed.
-You can help by dissolving a level teaspoon of salt in a glass of hot water to thoroughly rinse the affected areas.
-This should be carried out after every meal, no more than four times a day.
+Staying with your loved one while they get used to having dentures could make a big difference as they adapt to the changes.
+The day after the fitting, dentures should be gently removed, and the mouth rinsed with saltwater.
+You can help by dissolving a level teaspoon of salt in a glass of hot water.
+Try to do this after every meal, but no more than four times a day.

 Getting used to dentures

-As is the case with many new things, getting used to dentures can take a little time.
-Speaking and eating are both likely to be affected initially, so choosing soft foods for the first week can be preferable.
-To help your loved one get used to wearing dentures, they should keep them in all day for at least the first week, only removing them to clean after meals and at night.
-A denture adhesive may also be used to provide extra confidence while eating and speaking.
+Getting used to dentures can take time.
+Speaking and eating are both likely to be affected at first.
+Choosing soft foods in the first week is a good idea.
+To help your loved one get used to wearing dentures, encourage them to keep them in all day for at least the first week.
+Be sure to remove them after meals and at night.
+Using a denture adhesive can help to prevent food becoming trapped, as well as add that extra bit of comfort while eating and speaking.

-Over time, the dentures may become loose.
-This is simply due to the jaw bone contracting because it’s no longer being stimulated by the action of their natural teeth.
-A realignment may be required - your loved one should speak to a dentist about this process.
+Over time, dentures may become loose.
+This is simply due to the jawbone contracting because it’s no longer being stimulated by the action of their natural teeth.
+A realignment may be required.
+Be sure to ask your loved one about how their dentures are fitting and speak to a dentist if they need adjusting.

-Of course, keep in mind that everyone is different – and your friend or relative is likely to have his or her own needs when it comes to having dentures fitted.
-So before they go for their appointment, it’s a good idea to have a conversation with them about the whole process.
+It’s a good idea to have a conversation with your loved ones about the whole process.
 Do they understand the procedure and how it works?
 Do they know what to expect afterwards?
 Are they clear on the new oral health routine they’ll need to adopt?
 Being prepared in these areas means you’ll be able to plan ahead and offer the support they need as they adapt to their dentures.